tbullmann/hdmea_axon/README.md

 This repositiory contains the source code as well as the linkt to the example data to replicate all figures.
 The Hana (high density microelectrode array recording analysis) pipeline is open source, see [licence](LICENCE.md).
-The example data consists of spike triggered averages and events that were extracted from the rawrecordings.
+The example data consists of spike triggered averages and events that were extracted from the raw recordings.

 If you use this library in your research, please cite: